Versus7/TetrisFinalProject/src/README.md

 * ⬆️: Rotate the piece clockwise
 * Spacebar: Drop the piece completely
 * C: Hold the piece
+    * Note: you can only hold once per piece, so make sure you use it wisely!
 * Z: Rotate the piece counterclockwise
 * Esc: Pauses the game.
     * Note: When window loses focus, game will pause automatically until focus is regained.